saharpourghorban/solgt-AS/README.md

 - As you said, I wrote all the codes without using any library, for example, the indicator was written without using any library like Ant Design, or Bootstrap to design the layout.

 - I used five images and a random selection for the users.

+- This page is designed for the admin, so all users can be selected.

+- The user sidebar should be removed from the user page so that the other users are not visible to the user.
+Therefore, it matches what the task specifies.